janko/flickrie/README.md

 For the list of parameters you can pass in when uploading a photo, see [this page](http://www.flickr.com/services/api/upload.api.html).

-Few notes:
-- Photo uploads require authentication with "write" permissions.
+Note that photo uploads require authentication with "write" permissions.
-- Path to the photo has to be absolute.

 See [this wiki](https://github.com/janko-m/flickrie/wiki/Asynchronous-photo-upload) for an example of an asynchronous photo upload.